priv-kweihmann/tlv/README.md

 ### Specify a lexer

 You can use a specific lexer by running the tool with the **--lexer=** option.
-When doing this all input files are processed by the specified lexer.
-So when using this option you should ensure that all passed files are of the specified file, else the results might be bogus.
+When doing this all input files are processed by the specified lexer, you have to ensure that all passed files are of the specified file, else the results might be bogus.

 ## Output